pujas13/SNN-IrisDataset/README.md

 # SNN-IrisDataset
-A single neuron network for analyzing the Iris data set of scikit-learn.
+A single neuron network to analyze the Iris data set of scikit-learn and do some predictions